 With the ins and outs of freemium behind you, it’s time to wrap up and look forward to a successful freemium.
 To send you on your way, here’s a handful of SaaS companies that took their freemium modern to the Moon—and to Saturn.

-Airtable: credits for customers #
+Airtable: credits for freemium users #

 Before Airtable, I spent my time struggling with Google Sheets.
 Then to share the data, I’d be constantly sharing links to other tools we used.
 But Airtable changed that.